-In general, the Company's corporate affairs are governed at present by the Iowa Business Corporation Act ("IBCA"), by the Iowa Articles, and by the Company's Bylaws (the "Iowa Bylaws"), which have been adopted pursuant to Iowa law.
+In general, the Company's corporate affairs are governed at present by the Iowa Business Corporation Act ("IBCA"), the Company's state of incorporation, and by the Company's Restated Articles of Incorporation, as amended (the "Iowa Articles") and the Company's Bylaws (the "Iowa Bylaws"), which have been adopted pursuant to Iowa law.
 The Iowa Articles and Iowa Bylaws are available for inspection during business hours at the principal executive offices of the Company.
 In addition, copies may be obtained by writing to the Company at Cedar Income Fund, Ltd., 44 South Bayles Avenue, Port Washington, New York 11050, Attention: Investor Relations.